achwie/otto-coding-challenge-spring/README.md

 Depending on how you set up Docker you might have to run the `build.sh` and `run.sh` scripts with `sudo`.

-The `build` directory contains a Dockerfile to build a container that will mount the local FS into the container and use that mount to build the project via the container's Maven installation.
+The `build` directory contains a Dockerfile to build a container that will mount the host FS into the container and use that mount to build the project via the container's Maven installation.

 ## Running